-But imagine that you're in a corner where you need to run a batch job using an application client that requires a USERID/PASSWORD.
-The vendor isn't using any modern authentication mechanisms (PubKey, certificates, etc.), just pre-millennium-style unsecure USERID/PASSWORD.
-And the vendor isn't going to do much about it any time soon.
+But imagine that you're in a corner where you need to run a batch job using an application client that requires a USERID/PASSWORD, and the vendor isn't planning on making any authentication improvements any time soon.
 It appears that you're forced to store a clear-text secret in a file with your head held in shame.

 Hopefully the system you're working on is network-isolated to some reasonable degree.
 Hopefully the system you're working on registers users on an as-needed-only basis.
-You'll certainly put the secret characters in a directory/file and judiciously apply DAC controls to tighten security (chown/chgrp/chmod). 'root' can look at your file with a quick
+You'll put the secret characters in a directory/file and judiciously apply DAC controls to tighten security (chown/chgrp/chmod). 'root' will be able to look at your secret with a quick

 cat command, but root access is controlled so there's some rationale for accepting that leak.
 Maybe, but maybe not. 'root' can tempt some administrators to do not-so-ethical things simply because they can without any resistance.

 You can't protect your secret this way, that's for sure.
 But you can reduce the likelihood of exposing your secret inadvertently to typically honest, curious people who are just poking around.
-If you sufficiently obfuscate the secret string before storing it, reversing the obfuscation manually could induce just enough boredom and frustration to dissuade the amateur cracker sitting in the next cube.
+If you sufficiently scramble the secret string before storing it, reversing the obfuscation manually could induce just enough ennui and frustration to dissuade the amateur cracker sitting in the next cubicle.

 Keep(ing) Honest People Honest is not an ambition to provide the ultimate secure non-interactive reversible algorithm.
 There really isn't such a thing.
 This module's obfuscation is trivial.
 Keep looking for something better to protect your secrets.